tuligma/Piscine-Python-for-Data-Science-2025/d03/ex01/ex01_sys_th.md

 ### System Thinking:

 #### Purpose: What is the system trying to achieve?
-	- Install 'termgraph' as the first package, on the previously created virtual environment.
+	- Install 'termgraph' as the first package, on virtual environment, previously created.
 	- Recreate the example visualization exactly.
 	- Create a shell script 'pies_bars.sh' that contains only the part of making the graph without activation

 #### Elements: What are the parts that make up  the system?
 	- Virtual environment